projectzenith00/article-pub-system/README.md

 8. Click the Go button below to run the sql commands
 9. To access the site, open a new tab in your browser and enter "http://localhost/name -of-your-folder-in-htdocs/"
-10. Make sure to replace the text "name -of-your-folder-in-htdocs" with the actual name of your in htdocs where you  extracted the files.
+10. Make sure to replace the text "name -of-your-folder-in-htdocs" with the actual name of your in htdocs where you  extracted the files
+11. Make to replace the database, username and password information in the config.php file
+12. Make sure to change the SMTP configuration in the send_email.php file with you own configuration